Updated: 2022/Sep/29

 obj" pass) at the start of a build.

-Default: "no"
+Default: "no".

 MKPAM Can be set to "yes" or "no".
-Indicates whether the pam(8)
+Indicates whether the

-pre-PAM code is not supported and may be removed in the
+and may be removed in the future.

-Default: "yes"
+Default: "yes".

 MKPCC Can be set to "yes" or "no".
 Indicates whether pcc(1) or

-any related libraries (libpcc, libpccsoftfloat) are built.
+any related libraries (libpcc, libpccsoftfloat) will be

-Default: "no"
+Default: "no".

 MKPF Can be set to "yes" or "no".
 Indicates whether the pf(4)

-programs, headers and LKM will be built and installed.
+programs, headers, and LKM will be built and installed.

-Default: "yes"
+Default: "yes".

 MKPIC Can be set to "yes" or "no".
 Indicates whether shared